markstringer-dti/markstringer-dti.github.io/dti.md

 Once you've done this, once you've found something that users want that you think you're software can provide, you have moved a long way down the road of shifting a project from being impossible, to being possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees and tell you that you're not allowed to put software out into the real world.
 There people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky you'll have created demand and expectation from them which it's obvious to you, you need to satisfy if this project is going to be a success.
 But at the same time.
 What about the people who got this project funded?
 And what about the people who funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
-People may not act to this positively or rationally.
+People may not act to this well.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 And that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

 What's important as you move through these difficult waters, is to keep in mind the the direction that you need to keep pushing the working software.
 If what you're doing is adding functionality to the software that can then be tested with users, then you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
 If what you're doing is moving the software nearer to being live with live data and really being used by real users, then you're moving the software in the right direction.